-Jedi Mind Trick #3: Suppress your ego with the capped portfolio approach
+Mind Trick #3: Cap emotions via a capped portfolio approach

 By now you know that I follow an approach where I only care about the profitability of a base system depending on my individual goal R-multiple.
 However I do allow my actual trades to make progress beyond this goal R-multiple and only ignore them in the actual calculation (see Jedi Mind Trick #1).
 Despite it being a simple technique, it pretty much lifted my trading to a complete new level in terms of profit and drawdown consistency in 2017.

 The capped portfolio approach is extremely effective and solves a myriad of common psychological pitfalls, at least it did for me.
 It will help you stick to your rules and give you great peace of mind.

 Mind Trick #4: Cope with performance anxiety by removing the price tag

 Performance anxiety rears it’s ugly head whenever you shift your focus away from performing in the present over to caring about the future outcome or result.
 The ‘result’ for us traders is obviously our equity curve!

 Performance anxiety is the opposite of trading in the zone!

 As a trader you want to focus on the process or ‘live the process’ so to speak.
 Performance anxiety will render this task impossible.

 I can’t speak for you but my experience during my early market years made clear that performance anxiety is a major obstacle to trading success.
 Once you start to alter your trading based on your account balance performance will suffer.
 At least short term!